docker/app/examples/voting-app/README.md

 ### Initialize project

-In this example, we will create an app from the existing docker sample `example-voting-app`.
+In this example, we will create an app from the existing Docker sample `example-voting-app`.
 First download the project [here](https://github.com/dockersamples/example-voting-app).

 Initialize the project using `docker-app init voting-app --compose-file example-voting-app/docker-stack.yml`.